-Assumes \$100 invested at the close of trading December 31, 2008 in Sturm, Ruger & Company, Inc. Common Stock (NYSE:RGR), Standard & Poors 500, Value Line Recreation Index and Smith & Wesson Holding Corporation, and assumes reinvestment of dividends.
-Source: Value Line Publishing LLC.
+Assumes \$100 invested at the close of trading 12/09 in Sturm, Ruger & Company, Inc. common stock, Standard & Poor's 500, Value Line Recreation Index and Smith & Wesson Holding Corporation.

+Source: Value Line Publishing LLC

 Factual material is obtained from sources believed to be reliable, but the publisher is not responsible for any errors or omissions contained herein.